LinuxFofinspiron/SierraLeoneHackathon2019/README.md

 # SierraLeoneHackathon2019
-This contains solution to the Sierra Leone Hackathon entry problem set for the 2019 session.
+This contains solution to the Sierra Leone Hackathon API Challenges for Days 1 and 2 Hosted at the DSTI GOSL